-☐ The type of financial benefit that could arise would occur if the land were then sold to another party.
-An increase in allowable FSR could potentially increase the value of the site that would be realised if the site were sold.
+☑ The type of financial benefit that could arise would occur if the land were then sold to another party.
+The proposed change in zoning and increase in allowable FSR would increase the value of the site that would be realised if the site were sold.